1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-Long before Starbucks was born to Seattle, there was a small, family-owned coffee company on Vancouver Island that many West Coasters couldn't start their day without.
-Jameson's Coffee was the go-to pick-me-up cuppa found on breakfast tables across Western Canada for nearly a century.
+Long before Starbucks came to life in Seattle, Washington, a small, family-owned coffee company on Vancouver Island made such a name for itself that many West Coasters couldn't start their day without it.
+For nearly a century, Jameson's Coffee was the go-to pick-me-up cuppa found on breakfast tables across Western Canada and along the Pacific coast.

 The company was renowned for importing only the world's best teas and coffees, ensuring every cup delighted the senses.
-Coffee beans were carefully selected and perfectly roasted in the family's large brick building on Broughton Street in Victoria, British Columbia, and steeped teas and freshly brewed coffees were always available to connoisseurs in the building's Tasting Room.
-The Jameson Trademark, a symbol of this dedication to excellence, was found on all Jameson products successfully manufactured and distributed from their Broughton Street building, which still stands today.
+Coffee beans were carefully selected and perfectly roasted, and fresh brews and steeped teas were always available to visitors in their company's Tasting Room.
+Jameson's was a trusted Trademark found on all Jameson products manufactured and distributed from their large brick building at 754 Broughton Street in Victoria, which still stands today.

 "1889::Robert Hamilton Jameson" Photo Clip: The Islander Magazine (1967)